 I was the epitome of a stereotypical “nerd” in high school.
-I was in the top 1% of my class, wore thick glasses, had big hair, and spent most of my time outside of school studying.
+I was in the top 1% of my class, wore thick glasses, and spent most of my time outside of school studying.
 While I fulfilled my parents’ demands of excelling academically, I dreaded P.E.
 It was a constant source of humiliation and my own personal nightmare, especially the days with team sports.
 As if my self-esteem wasn’t low enough, continuously being the last person picked for a team just made matters worse.

 Focusing on my education and grades, I was able to obtain a scholarship to an internationally renowned University in the United States – where I hoped to be able to start over.
 However, as a skinny (weighing in at 105 lbs. at 5’9” tall), shy, awkward, international student, I realized there was no escaping my past.
 Enough was enough.
 I decided to at least attempt to change my body, in hopes that it would also change my life.

 My first attempts at the campus gym were complete failures.
 I didn’t have any friends to go with, had no idea what I was doing, and was surrounded by world-class athletes and other regulars.
 Intimidated (to say the least) and discouraged, I realized that if I was going to succeed, I needed help.

 It was the summer after my freshman year that I first saw Tony Horton’s Power90 infomercial.
 I took a leap of faith and ordered it immediately.
 I was hopeful and inspired.
 My support system, on the other hand, was not.
 My friends and family laughed, convinced I had wasted my money, stating that I should accept the fact that I would always be skinny – it was in my genes and there is little I could do about it.